NASA Astronaut Group 5: Selection

 In addition, all applicants had to be able to pass a class I flight physical examination, which required 20–20 uncorrected vision.
 The height requirement was firm, an artifact of the size of the Apollo spacecraft.
 The criteria were much the same as those for NASA Astronaut Group 3 in 1963, except that the age requirement was raised from 34 to 36 years of age.
 Active-duty military applicants had to apply through their respective services.
 Civilian applicants and military reservists could apply directly.
 They had to fill in a Civil Service Form 57 Application for Federal Employment, which could be obtained from U.S. Post Offices, and mail it to Pilot-Astronaut, P.O.
 Box 2201, Houston, Texas.
 Applications had to be received postmarked by midnight December 1, 1965.

 About 5,000 applications were received by the deadline.
 Of these, only 351 met the key criteria.
 From this group, 159 applicants, 100 of whom were military and 59 were civilians, were selected for further consideration.
 Six women had applied, but none apparently met the key criteria, most likely because women were not allowed to fly military jet aircraft in the United States at this time.
 Lieutenant Frank K. Ellis, a U.S. Navy aviator who had lost both legs in an air crash in July 1962, submitted an application, arguing that being a double amputee would not be a handicap in space.
 NASA was impressed with his tenacity, but he too was passed over.
 Michael Collins later recalled that while he felt a sense of relief at there being no female finalists, he was disturbed that there were no African-American ones.

 From this 159, 44 were selected to undergo medical examinations at Brooks Air Force Base at San Antonio, Texas.
 These were conducted between January 7 and February 15, 1966.
 Several had been through the NASA astronaut selection process before.
 Edward Givens was applying for the second time, having previously applied for NASA Astronaut Group 1 in 1959.
 Jack Swigert was applying for the third time, having previously applied for NASA Astronaut Group 2 in 1962 and NASA Astronaut Group 3 in 1963.
-Vance Brand, Ron Evans, George Furlong, Jim Irwin and Don Lind had also applied in 1963, and Lind had applied for NASA Astronaut Group 4 as a scientist-astronaut in 1965, but had been rejected as too old.
+Vance Brand, Ron Evans, Jim Irwin and Don Lind had also applied in 1963, and Lind had applied for NASA Astronaut Group 4 as a scientist-astronaut in 1965, but had been rejected as too old.
 Psychological tests included Rorschach tests; physical tests included encephalograms, and sessions on treadmills and a centrifuge.
 Other tests included some that Lind thought had been originated by the Inquisition, such as plunging a hand into hot water and having cold water poured into the ears.